RX-M/kubecon-eu-2019/step07/README.md

       serviceAccountName: cal-172-31-18-59-fluentd-elasticsearch
 ```

-- A new container named Fluentd will be added to the OSSP pod
+- A new container named Fluentd will be added to the OSSP pod, running a Fluentd image from that is already set up to
+forward events to Elasticsearch
-- The container needs to access the host /var/log and /var/lib/docker/containers log directories
+- The container needs to access the host /var/log and /var/lib/docker/containers log directories, so you declare two
+hostPath volumes that the Fluentd container mounts to read the files found in those paths
-- The Fluentd container also needs to mount its configuration file which is stored inside the `fluentd-sidecar` configmap
+- The Fluentd container also needs to mount its configuration file which is stored inside the `fluentd-sidecar` configmap,
+so that is declared as a configMap volume along with the hostPath volumes and mounted by the Fluentd container.
-- The container needs to use the serviceAccount that was deployed with helm.
+- To allow the Fluentd container to perform its functions, it needs to use the serviceAccount that was deployed with helm.
 Be sure to use the name of the serviceAccount resource created above!

 Use `kubectl edit` to edit the ossp deployment, pasting the block above just below the `terminationMessagePolicy: File`
-line in the deployment edit:
+line in the deployment edit interface:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl edit deploy cal-172-31-18-59-ossp